starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 Datastar uses [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) or SSE.
 There's no special backend plumbing required to use SSE, just some special syntax.
 Fortunately, SSE is straightforward and [provides us with many advantages](/essays/event_streams_all_the_way_down).

 First, set up your backend in the language of your choice.
-Using one of the official SDKs (Go, PHP, TypeScript, .NET) will help you get up and running faster.
+Using one of the helper SDKs (Go, PHP, TypeScript, .NET) will help you get up and running faster.
 We're going to use the SDKs in the examples below, which set the appropriate headers and format the events for us, but this is optional.

+The following code would exist in a controller action endpoint in your backend.

 ```php
 use starfederation\datastar\ServerSentEventGenerator;